YehudaHeller10/cows_detection/README.md

 ![example detection](example.png)

-Nore: The model and the CSV data analysis output will not be shared here without the institute's approval.
+Note: The model and the CSV data analysis output will not be shared here without the institute's approval.

 Overview